- PSRU Load Model -

 How To Predict The Life Of Components

 A load model is a set of operating scenarios which realistically define the worst-case environment in which a system is intended to operate.
-It is an important step early in the design process to establish a load model for any system being designed.
-From that model, you calculate the loads and number of cycles which each scenario imposes on the various parts, then design the components to achieve the desired life under those loads and durations.
+Early in the design process, it is important to establish a load model for any system being designed or evaluated.
+From that model, you can calculate the loads and number of cycles which each scenario imposes on the various parts, then design the components to achieve the desired life under those loads and durations.

 The following table is one example of a typical EPI aircraft load model used for propulsion system design, using the torque curve from a normally-aspirated 500 HP engine and a set of flight conditions which reasonably approximate worst case usage.